 BA Anthropology, Sociology, Kenyon College, 1995

-Kenneth Sherr is an Associate Professor in the Department of Global Health at the University of Washington, and Director of Implementation Science at Health Alliance International.
-Over the past 20 years, Dr. Sherr has worked primarily in the public and NGO sectors in Mozambique, Kenya, Uganda, and Bolivia.
+Kenneth Sherr is an Associate Professor in the Department of Global Health at the University of Washington, and Mozambique Program Director at Health Alliance International.

 In The News

 Close Up July 2016: Kenny Sherr

 UW School of Public Health Faculty Profile, 07/21/2016

 UW Global Health Dept. Launches New PhD Program

 The Daily, 11/02/2012

 School Awards Pilot Grants To Meet Challenges of 21st Century

 UW School of Public Health News, 09/26/2012